flexivian/govdoc-scanner/README.md

 ## Reasons for Offering & Problem Solved

 Access to Greek public company data is hindered by the prevalence of unstructured PDF files.
-This project addresses the lack of transparency and the inefficiency in data utilization by converting these documents into structured, machine-readable formats. govdoc-scanner automates:
+This project addresses the lack of transparency and the inefficiency in data utilization by converting these documents into structured, machine-readable formats with optional full-text search capabilities.

+govdoc-scanner automates:

 - Searching for companies with complex filters
 - Downloading all available public documents
 - Extracting and structuring metadata for analysis
 - Building historical timelines for research or reporting
+- Creating searchable indexes with OpenSearch for advanced analytics

 This enables users to efficiently gather and analyze business data at scale, supporting transparency, due diligence, and investigative work.